astrorama/SourceXtractorPlusPlus/doc/src/Background.rst

   \mbox{Mode} = 3 \times \mbox{Median} - 2 \times \mbox{Mean}.

 :numref:`fig_modevsmean` shows that the mode estimation in :eq:`sexbackmode` is considerably less affected by source crowding than a simple clipped mean :cite:`1981AJ_86_476J,1987AA_183_177I` but it is :math:`\approx 30\%` noisier.
-Obviously :eq:`sexbackmode` is not valid for any distribution; |SExtractor++| falls back to a simple median for estimating the local background value if the mode and the median disagree by more than 30%.
+Obviously :eq:`sexbackmode` is not valid for any distribution; |SourceXtractor++| falls back to a simple median for estimating the local background value if the mode and the median disagree by more than 30%.

 .. _fig_modevsmean: